-University of Iowa, Dept. of Physical Therapy and Rehabilitation Science
+University of Iowa, Department of Physical Therapy and Rehabilitation Science

 Paresis after stroke is associated with diminished corticospinal excitability and often results in loss of upper limb function.
 This study expands the application of operant conditioning by examining whether people with stroke are able to increase wrist flexor motor evoked potentials elicited by transcranial magnetic stimulation.
 We will quantify the effects of this neuromodulation strategy on cortical representations, spinal reflex excitability, and wrist motor control.

-University of Florida, Dept. of Physical Therapy and Brooks Rehabilitation and University of Florida, Institute on Aging
+University of Florida, Department of Physical Therapy and Brooks Rehabilitation and University of Florida, Institute on Aging

 This study evaluates excitatory neuromodulation of the spinal cord during walking to enhance practice-related gains in performance and retention on an obstacle walking task.
 If transcutaneous direct current stimulation (tsDCS) shows promise for improving practice effects, this study will provide the necessary data and justification for designing intervention trials that use spinal tsDCS an adjuvant to walking rehabilitation.
 The proposed intervention techniques are low cost and translatable to real-world settings, which enhances the potential impact of this work on the well-being of older adults.

 McKnight Land Grant Professor, Department of Rehabilitation Medicine,University of Minnesota Medical School